eclectocrat/stl_n_ranges/README.md

 *Copyright© 2017 Jeremy Jurksztowicz - jurksztowicz@gmail.com*

-License is **MIT** style, suitable for open source or closed source, free or commercial usage.
+License is **MIT**-style, suitable for open source or closed source, free or commercial usage.
 See [LICENSE.md](LICENSE.md) for details.

 ## SUMMARY